starzzots/ArtistKnowledge/README.md

 -bin/server
 -port 3000
--tab over to ports and in the 3000 port will be a link to the web url locally
+-tab over to ports and in the 3000 port will be a link to the web url locally -will reformate when I get home model is weird 😅